bismaakram710-crypto/bismaakram710-crypto.github.io/why-portfolio.md

 <h2>A Small Step With Big Impact</h2>

 <p>I will be honest — setting this up was not easy for me at first.
 There were moments of confusion and frustration.
 But looking at it now, I am glad I started.
-Dr. Bilal Ahmad's suggestion was not just about making a website.
-It was about developing the habit of documenting, reflecting, and sharing — habits that successful engineers and researchers carry throughout their careers.</p>
+Dr. Bilal Ahmad is not just a professor of Programming Fundamentals and Database Systems — he is an AI, ML and Deep Learning expert who trains models on real world problems.
+He often encourages us to work with medical datasets because of their precision and accuracy.
+His approach to teaching goes far beyond textbooks.
+You can explore his published research on his <a href="https://scholar.google.com.au/citations?user=8nZ0jVkAAAAJ&hl=en" target="_blank">Google Scholar profile</a>.</p>

 <p>This is just the beginning.
 Post by post, project by project, semester by semester — I will build something here that truly represents who I am as a student and as a future engineer.</p>

+<p class="hashtags">#MLwithDrBilalAhmad #DrBilalAhmad #MLProject</p>

 </div>